mattdsteele/steele.blue/content/blog/2024-11-25-gatsby-to-eleventy.md

 The site is fast by default, and the [URIs remain Cool](https://www.w3.org/Provider/Style/URI).
 A few features are missing from the Gatsby era (namely, custom OpenGraph images), but I feel like I've got a solid foundation to iterate on.

 It feels good, like I'm working with the grain of the Web, rather than against it.
+The codebase is at [https://github.com/mattdsteele/steele.blue](https://github.com/mattdsteele/steele.blue).
 Here's to the next six years (and beyond).

 <!-- Not even the first Matt Steele to have an 11ty based blog https://mattsteele.dev/ -->